garyfleming/beyond-frameworks/kicking-away.md

 ^ It's about people.
 Working together.
 Well.
 ^^^ The work we're doing is a team sport.
-^The idea of the lone developer being a firefighting hero is over.
+^ The idea of the lone developer being a firefighting hero is over.
 It was never desirable in the first place.
-^ The idea that managers had to "sweat the resources" was never desirable in the first place.
+^ The idea that managers had to "sweat the resources" is over.
+It was never desirable in the first place.
 ^ The things above help us work together; with care, kindness, and reflection.

 ---